 Investing in our campusWe are continuing to invest in a first-class, sustainable environment

 Our campus is ever changing.
-By 2015 we will have spent £157m on new buildings and refurbishment to provide you with a sustainable environment and the facilities you expect from a world-class institution.
+By 2015/16 we will have spent more than £100m on new buildings and refurbishment to create an environment to pursue excellence in research and teaching, with a further £200m of expenditure in the pipeline.

 Work has already begun